Jan E. Stets

 Fax: (951) 827-3330

 Jan E. Stets is a sociological social psychologist.
 She is Director of the Social Psychology Research Laboratory.
 She is past Director of the Sociology Program at the National Science Foundation, and past editor of the ASA journal, Social Psychology Quarterly.
 She received her PhD in sociology from Indiana University in 1987.
 Following a one-year NIMH Postdoctoral Fellowship at the University of New Hampshire, she held the positions of assistant and associate professor at Washington State University.
 In 2002, she moved to the University of California, Riverside as full professor.

 Professor Stets is a micro-theorist.
-She works in the area of self and identity, emotions, morality, and social exchange.
+She works in the areas of self and identity, emotions, morality, and social exchange.
 She uses identity theory to understand individuals’ self-views, emotions, moral sensibilities, and exchange behaviors within and across situations.
 Her research primarily employs experimental and survey designs, and her analytic approach is quantitative.

 She is the recipient of NSF grants, a Fellow of the American Association for the Advancement of Science, Fellow of the Society for Experimental Social Psychology, and a member of the Sociological Research Association.
 She is past chair of the ASA Section on Social Psychology, the ASA Section on Emotions, and the ASA Section on Altruism, Morality, and Social Solidarity.